ayrtonm/freebsd-kpi-rs/docs/getting_started.md

 ## Adding rust sources

 Rust sources are added the same way as C sources under`src/sys/conf`, but with a .rs suffix instead of .c.
 Each file must begin with `#![no_std]` and is built as a separate crate.
-Multi-file crates are not supported.
-Crates may depend on other crates, but dependencies must be explicitly specified using `dependency` in the `config(8)` entry and cyclic dependencies are not allowed.
-For example to add a file `src/sys/foo.rs` that depends on `src/sys/bar.rs` and a `src/sys/baz.rs` that's optional on a `KERNCONF` setting add the following in `src/sys/conf/files`.
+Single-file crates are currently suggested since the build system doesn't properly capture dependencies in multi-file crates yet.
+Crates may depend on other crates, but dependencies must be explicitly specified using `dependency` and the .rlib name in the `config(8)` entry.
+Cyclic dependencies between crates are forbidden by the rust compiler.
+For example to add a file `src/sys/foo.rs` that depends on `src/sys/bar.rs` and a `src/sys/baz.rs` that's optional on some `KERNCONF` setting add the following in `src/sys/conf/files`.

 ```
 foo.rs  standard